wuyunan1213/PythonMNE_EEGanalysis/README.txt

 ###This folder contains scripts for analyzing EEG data collected from a learning study investigating learning Mandarin categories from continuous speech through videogame play.
 Once the paper is published, a link to the paper will be provided here for a reference.
+All data and results are stored in a separate folder

 ###the raw EEG data were collected using NeuroScan system and the experiment stimuli were presented in Eprime.